NVlabs/planercnn/README.md

 ## Models
 Models are saved under *checkpoint/*.
 You can download our trained model from [here](https://www.dropbox.com/s/yjcg6s57n581sk0/checkpoint.zip?dl=0), and put it under *checkpoint/* if you want to fine-tune it or run inferences.

+## Plane representation
+In this project, plane parameters are of absolute scale (in terms of meters).
+Each plane has three parameters, which equal to plane_normal * plane_offset.
+Suppose plane_normal is (a, b, c) and plane_offset is d, every point (X, Y, Z) on the plane satisfies, aX + bY + cZ = d.
+Then plane parameters are (a, b, c)*d.
+Since plane normal is a unit vector, we can extract plane_normal and plane_offset from their multiplication.

 ## Run the inference code with an example
 ```bash
 python evaluate.py --methods=f --suffix=warping_refine --dataset=inference --customDataFolder=example_images